MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

 ![Console log img](assets/02_displaying-moods_console-log-img.png "Console log img")

 Now that we have created the image, we can append it to the `div` element we created.
-We want our result to be:
+We want our html result to be:

 ```html
 <div>